-The Fund has only a temporary credit facility at the balance sheet date, and therefore no interest rate risk is related to the liabilities.
+The Fund has no long-term external debt at the balance sheet date, and therefore no interest risk is related to the liabilities.

 A sensitivity analysis of the Fund's investments including applied discount rates for both equity investments and shareholder loans are detailed in note 12.